The American Civil War Was and Wasn’t “Over Slavery”

 And so, the war.

 But the reality Lincoln had to deal with once Fort Sumter was attacked in April of 1861 was quite different.
 Abolition was not, in fact, the zeitgeist of the North, and from the get-go the conflict was framed as a battle to save the Union.
 The Emancipation Proclamation was not issued until 1863, against the general advice of Lincoln’s cabinet, and was justified as a war measure intended to cripple the Confederate military by enabling their enslaved laborers to flee.
-Even so, the proclamation triggered draft riots in New York and Boston.
+Even so, the proclamation triggered draft riots in New York and Boston, and the Union states of Delaware and Kentucky continued to allow slavery until the passage of the Thirteenth Amendment in 1865.

 But there is perhaps an even more significant sense in which the American Civil War was not a “war over slavery.”
 The enslavement of black persons was, after all, merely the proximate cause, the triggering mechanism.
 The actual stakes were, and had long been, the balance of power between two groups of well-heeled white men.
 Power and money were the prizes in their political tug-of-war.
 Slavery was only the rope.